top of page

 What the Decision Changes

-The current Declaration provides, effectively, a legal easement with LCC members as the grantees
+The current Declaration provides, effectively, a legal access with LCC members as the grantees

 If the rejection is filed: